docQodly/docs/docs/studio/coding.md

 To open a method or a class in a tab of the code editor window, double-click on the method or class name in the [Explorer].
 If a tab containing the method or class code was already open, it is moved to front.
 Only one instance of a method or class code can be open in the same code editor window.

-To close a tab, you can click on the **x** at the right side of the tab title.
+To close a tab, you can click on the **[x]** button on the right side of the tab title.
 You can also right-click on a tab and select one of the closing commands from the tab pop up menu:

 ![code-editor](img/code-popup.png)